Horacio de la Peña

-Horacio Armando de la Peña (/es-419/; born 1 August 1966), nicknamed "el Pulga" ("the Flea"), is a tennis coach and a former tennis player from Argentina, who reached a career-high singles ranking of World No. 31.
+Horacio Armando de la Peña (/es-419/; born 1 August 1966), nicknamed "el Pulga" ("the Flea"), is a tennis coach and a former professional player from Argentina, who reached a career-high singles ranking of World No. 31.

 De la Peña was born in Buenos Aires.
 He began playing on the ATP circuit professionally in 1984, when he was 17.
 He won four ATP World Tour titles in his career, all of which were on clay.
 He also won six doubles titles – five on clay.

 De la Peña is most well known as the former coach of Chilean Fernando González.
 He was also considered the unofficial captain of the Chilean Davis Cup team.

 As well as González, de la Peña has coached other tennis players, like Franco Squillari, Martín Rodríguez, Guillermo Coria, and a number of other Chilean and Argentine tennis players.

 De la Peña currently runs occasional tennis clinics in Santiago, Chile, and has his own tennis academy.